 6.1.4.
-If the system is not deactivated [ within 3 minutes after the ignition switch or vehicle master control switch is deactivated], the system shall generate a warning to a person exterior to and in the direct vicinity of the vehicle.
+If the system is not deactivated [ within 5 minutes after the ignition switch or vehicle master control switch is deactivated], the system shall generate a warning to a person exterior to and in the direct vicinity of the vehicle.

-If the device (e.g. button, etc.) is not deactivated within 3 minutes after the ignition switch/vehicle master control switch is turned off, the system shall generate a warning.
-If the ignition switch/vehicle master control switch is turned off and the door is closed, the system shall immediately [<1s] generate a warning to a person exterior to and in the direct vicinity of the vehicle.
+If the ignition switch/vehicle master control switch is turned off and the door is closed, the system shall immediately [<1s] generate a warning to people exterior to and in the direct vicinity of the vehicle.
+However, this shall not apply to vehicles where the driver must exit the vehicle once to access the area where the children are seated.